kev-ang/RUBEN/README.md

    using `java -Xmx32g -jar OpenRuleBenchmark-1.0-SNAPSHOT-jar-with-dependencies.jar ./Benchmark_Configuration.json`
 8. When the evaluation is done, the console will show "Benchmark finished in X minutes!"
-9. In the same folder as the JAR a new file `Results.json` will contain all the evaluation results
+9. In the same folder as the JAR the evaluation results will be stored
+    - Based on the selected `ResultWriter` (currently this needs to be changed in the `main` method of the `at.sti2.Ruben` class) the results will have the following structure:
+        - `CSVWriter`: Will create one CSV file for each testcase
+        - `JSONWriter`: Will generate a single `Results.json` file

 ## Known Issues

-...
+- `OutOfMemoryError` handling not given for Drools.
+Therefore, the evaluation crashes when Drools is included.

 ## Future Work

-...
+- Include RDFox into the benchmarking framework

 ## Contribution